Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running.

 Plant fall crops

 The fall crops listed here are especially suitable for beginners to try.
 These easy to grow vegetables will work in a climate with cooling fall temperatures followed by a winter with occasional snow.
-All of these fall vegetables will need a certain level of warmth to germinate however, so sow seeds when temperatures are still fairly warm – well before the first frost.
+All of these fall vegetables will need a certain level of warmth to germinate, so sow seeds when temperatures are still fairly warm – well before the first frost.

 - Lettuce – a cool weather plant but will not survive the frost.
 Plant in early fall.